'Things must change' British PM vows after London Bridge rampage

-LONDON — British Prime Minister Theresa May has vowed that "things need to change" following the car-and-knife rampage in the heart of the British capital late Saturday.
+LONDON — British Prime Minister Theresa May vowed that "things need to change" Sunday after seven people died in a car-and-knife rampage in the heart of the British capital.

 A short while later, police said 12 people had been arrested in Barking, East London, as officers continued to search a number of addresses in the area.